The Art of Happiness by H.H. Dalai Lama & Howard Cutler, M.D.

 Utopia Is Creepy: And Other Provocations by Nicholas Carr

 Nicholas Carr compels us to question if our technological future is truly a positive thing after all.
 Utopia Is Creepy questions how technology affects our relationships, political discourse, and more though science and sociological findings.
+This book consists of thoughtful and provocative essays that Mr. Carr has written for many publications over several years.

 The Whole-Brain Child: 12 Revolutionary Strategies to Nurture Your Child’s Developing Mind by Daniel Siegel and Tina Bryson